-Customer lifecycle management is the process of tracking and analyzing each step customers take as they consider, buy, and use a product or service.
+Customer lifecycle management is the process of tracking and analysing each step customers take as they consider, buy and use a product or service.

-To remain competitive in the modern business world, organizations need to be able to do more than just attract new customers.
-A one-time purchase isn’t enough — companies in all industries depend on loyal, returning buyers to grow their business.
+To remain competitive in the modern business world, organisations need to be able to do more than just attract new customers.
+A one-time purchase isn’t enough; companies in all industries depend on loyal, returning buyers to grow their business.
 By nurturing solid customer relationships built on mutual trust and respect, these companies can improve customer loyalty and customer retention rates, increasing the lifetime value of those buyers who have already made it through the sales pipeline.

 Unfortunately, cementing a strong customer-relationship foundation is often easier said than done.
 To ensure that buyers are having the kind of positive customer experiences that will encourage them to return again and again, successful businesses rely on customer lifecycle management.

-Customer lifecycle management aligns directly with the customer lifecycle—the steps a customer goes through before, during, and after making a purchase.
-These steps incorporate the entirety of the customer journey, from initial contact, through finalized purchase, and (ideally) to future recurring purchases.
+Customer lifecycle management aligns directly with the customer lifecycle, in other words, the steps a customer goes through before, during and after making a purchase.
+These steps incorporate the entirety of the customer journey, from initial contact, to finalised purchase and (ideally) to future recurring purchases.

-Because organizations want their buyers to develop the kind of brand loyalty that leads to increased returns, the customer lifecycle is represented as an ongoing rotation rather than a simple pipeline with a definite end point.
-Customers may continually reenter the cycle at earlier stages as they move toward further purchases.
-Additionally, it’s worth recognizing that each individual customer may experience a unique journey, with their personal customer lifecycles varying to meet their needs and preferences.
+Because organisations want their buyers to develop the kind of brand loyalty that leads to increased returns, the customer lifecycle is represented as an ongoing rotation rather than a simple pipeline with a definite end point.
+Customers may continually reenter the cycle at earlier stages as they move towards further purchases.
+Additionally, it’s worth recognising that each individual customer may experience a unique journey, with their personal customer lifecycles varying to meet their needs and preferences.
 That said, the basic customer lifecycle can generally be broken into five distinct stages:

-As soon as the customer makes contact—via telephone, email, in-person, or most commonly by landing on the business’ website—they enter the acquisition stage.
-Regardless of the channel the customer uses, correct lifecycle management at this stage depends upon how effective the business is at addressing questions and concerns, providing informative resources, and giving the buyer what they need to make a decision.
-It may also be appropriate for the business to request customer contact information at this point so that they can reach out with personalized communications or offers—online resources can help accomplish this through gated content.
+As soon as the customer makes contact, via telephone, email, in-person or most commonly by landing on the business’ website, they enter the acquisition stage.
+Regardless of the channel the customer uses, correct lifecycle management at this stage depends upon how effective the business is at addressing questions and concerns, providing informative resources and giving the buyer what they need to make a decision.
+It may also be appropriate for the business to request customer contact information at this point so that they can reach out with personalised communications or offers; online resources can help accomplish this through gated content.

 Because customer lifecycle management is so heavily involved in tracking and improving the interactions between a business and its customers, it is sometimes confused with customer relationship management (CRM).
 But although there may be some overlap between the two technologies, they are not the same thing.

 Understanding the stages involved in the customer lifecycle is essential, but it’s only the beginning.
-To help ensure that buyers are getting the support and guidance they need at every step, organizations must employ effective customer lifecycle management strategies.
-Here, we identify several best practices that successful organizations use to optimize their customer lifecycle:
+To help ensure that buyers are getting the support and guidance they need at every step, organisations must employ effective customer lifecycle management strategies.
+Here, we identify several best practices that successful organisations use to optimise their customer lifecycle:

 A key aspect of the awareness stage is education.
 Many potential customers begin their journey not with the intent to make a purchase, but by simply looking for a solution to a problem.
-As such, resources such as blog articles, social media posts, infographics, whitepapers, and online courses may all help generate buyer interest and establish the business as an authority.
-Organizations can further improve their resources by tracking interactions and identifying the materials that are most effective in terms of visits, average time on page, and the percentage of users that click on hyperlinks to other related pages.
+As such, resources such as blog articles, social media posts, infographics, whitepapers and online courses may all help generate buyer interest and establish the business as an authority.
+Organisations can further improve their resources by tracking interactions and identifying the materials that are most effective in terms of visits, average time on page and the percentage of users that click on hyperlinks to other related pages.

 Customers who progress into the acquisition stage will often require additional service to continue moving forward.
 But not every customer who has a concern or experiences an issue will reach out for help; some will simply leave.
-Therefore, it becomes the responsibility of the organization to reach out to customers to provide customer service.
-Proactive customer service techniques include asking for feedback, engaging customers as they visit the site, offering discounts or product recommendations, and following up on abandoned shopping carts.
+Therefore, it becomes the responsibility of the organisation to reach out to customers to provide customer service.
+Proactive customer service techniques include asking for feedback, engaging customers as they visit the site, offering discounts or product recommendations and following up on abandoned shopping baskets.

 While enthusiastic service representatives are certainly important, many customers would rather not have to interact with a live agent for their concerns to be addressed.
 FAQ pages and knowledge databases can be effective tools for encouraging ongoing interactions and helping promote the idea that the business is a knowledgeable and reliable source of information.

-Online purchase processes can get bogged down with unnecessary forms, surprise costs, forced account creation, perceived security issues, performance errors, and a lack of payment and shipping options.
+Online purchasing processes can get bogged down with unnecessary forms, surprise costs, forced account creation, perceived security issues, performance errors and a lack of payment and shipping options.
 On the other hand, businesses that streamline their eCommerce checkout without restricting buyer options see improved checkout completion rates and a larger percentage of return customers.
-Create an intuitive ordering system and track its use to determine where buyers may be experiencing friction, and then revise the process accordingly.
+Create an intuitive ordering system and track its use to determine where buyers may be experiencing friction and then revise the process accordingly.

 Ensure that every buyer knows that they are valued and that their voices are being heard, by following up with them during the retention stage.
-Sending a short ‘thank you’ message, soliciting feedback through a survey, sharing special offers, or even just asking if they are happy with their purchase and their buying experience can go a long way toward inspiring future purchases.
-It will also provide essential insight into the conversion process—what’s working, and what may need to be revised.
+Sending a short ‘thank you’ message, soliciting feedback through a survey, sharing special offers or even just asking if they are happy with their purchase and their buying experience can go a long way towards inspiring future purchases.
+It will also provide essential insight into the conversion process, i.e. what’s working and what may need to be revised.

 The advocacy stage is where businesses make customer loyalty a reality.
 As mentioned above, the success of this stage depends heavily on the stages that precede it, but companies can help promote a positive, continuous relationship by inviting their customers to leave reviews about their experiences.
 At the same time, happy buyers may be solicited to refer others.
 Using discounts and special offers to reward those who are willing to provide referrals and leave reviews (positive or otherwise) can be a powerful way to inspire ongoing interaction while also supporting continuous improvement of the pre- and post-purchase process.